 Your choice of words really does matter.
 Select simple words whenever you can.
 Notice in the example above how we switched out some of the longer words such as “notification” and “decision”.
 These small steps towards simplicity add up to big improvements in readability.

 Unnecessarily long or complex words don’t just slow people down.
-They can prevent people understanding you at all.
+They can prevent people from understanding you at all.
 Here’s an example from a speech made by Al Gore at the National Small Business Week Awards, in which he announced new Plain Language Guidelines.

 We are providing the following information about an insurance payment you indicate you have not received or which is otherwise missing.
 We have given the Treasury Department the necessary information to trace the check in question.